-The Cortext secure messaging platform is HIPAA compliant.
-To remain compliant dictation through native services (i.e., Siri, Google Now) is blocked.
-This create's a frustrating user-experience and forces the physician or nurse to enter a message manually, increasing the time to hand-off information, consult, or even call a code.
+Cortext is a HIPAA compliant secure messaging platform.
+To remain compliant, dictation through native services (i.e., Siri, Google Now) is blocked.
+This creates a frustrating user-experience and forces the physician or nurse to enter a message manually, increasing the time to hand-off information, consult, or even call a code.
 Nuance's Dragon Medical is a HIPAA compliant dictation service and by integrating this technology into Cortext, clinicians would be enabled to utilize speech technology and speed up their clinical workflows.

 To take advantage of the technology, Nuance (maker of Dragon Medical) provides an API for their technology, complete with two UI options.

 The current UI for Cortext has limited space in the UI, especially in the input bar.
 During this project, there were simultaneous projects occurring affecting the input field.
 To see more about the input field project take a look at the Input Field project.

 Nuance's API provided two options for a GUI, what they labeled as a SpeechBar and a Speech Control.

 The GUI options hadn't been implemented in a messaging app before, and after mock-ups showing the integration as defined in the API, it became clear that the default options would not work in a messaging environment.
 The SpeechBar covered too much of the UI, especially on smaller devices, and the SpeechControl needed too much of a footprint in the Input Bar, or header, especially with the separate simultaneous projects.

 The GUI was provided by Nuance, through the API, so there was zero control over the look and feel, other than the placement.